nischay876/smart-hls-transcoder/README.md

 - Ensure proper GPU drivers are installed
 - Verify FFmpeg was compiled with GPU support
 - Try specifying `--gpu-type` explicitly
+- Check that GPU monitoring tools are available (nvidia-smi for NVIDIA)

+### GPU Usage Monitoring Not Working
+- Ensure `nvidia-smi` is installed for NVIDIA GPUs
+- GPU usage monitoring currently supports NVIDIA primarily
+- Other GPU types may show limited or no usage data

 ## Requirements

 - Node.js ≥ 14.0.0
 - FFmpeg with required codecs
 - For GPU acceleration: Compatible GPU with proper drivers
+- For GPU usage monitoring: nvidia-smi (for NVIDIA GPUs)

 ## License